Commitment to Safety

-The Golden Pass expansion project would be constructed and operated with the same unwavering commitment to safety as the existing facilities.
-The existing Golden Pass import facility and pipeline were permitted and constructed under rigorous safety, security, and environmental standards.
-They were approved by FERC in 2005 and commissioned in 2010.
+The Golden Pass expansion project would be constructed and operated with the same unwavering commitment to safety as our existing facilities.
+The existing Golden Pass import facility and pipeline were permitted and constructed under rigorous safety, security, and environmental standards, and were approved by FERC in 2005 and commissioned in 2010.
 Through construction and operation, the Golden Pass Terminal continues to demonstrate an excellent safety record, with more than six years without a lost time incident.
 Since operation, there have been zero lost-time injuries in the Golden Pass employee base.

 Commitment to the Environment

 Golden Pass is an excellent environmental steward.
 The expansion project would leverage the existing industrial footprint, minimizing environmental and community effects.
 Golden Pass donated more than 800 acres of forested wetlands in Texas and Louisiana for wildlife protection and ecosystem restoration to Texas Parks and Wildlife Department, Ducks Unlimited and Jefferson County, Texas.
 Additionally, Golden Pass provided more than 3 million cubic yards of material to restore areas within the J.D.
 Murphree Wildlife Management Area in Jefferson County, Texas, improving fisheries and wildlife habitats and providing a natural buffer to reduce storm energy from tropical storms and hurricanes.